Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/parameter_calculation_notes.md

 in `calc.burst.summary` called in `create_ont_burst_Data.R`:
 For each electrode, sum up total number of spikes in burst from burst table (the "len" column).
 Then divide by total number of spikes on that electrode.
-For each well, find the average percent of spikes in burst on AE
+For each well, find the average percent of spikes in burst on ABE